kamstrup/fn/README.md

 Alternatively you can wrap results in `Opt[T]` which can also capture an error.
 Any error encountered via `seq.First()` or `fn.Into()` are reported via opts.

+## The Fx Package - Simplified Fn
+Fn includes a minimal sub-library called Fx that works directly on standard Go slices and maps and does not use seqs at all.
+The functions in Fx are intended for doing one-shot conversions and mapping elements 1-1.

+You can find a few [examples of how to use Fx](https://github.com/kamstrup/fn/blob/main/examples/fx_test.go) in the "examples" folder.
+.

 ## Performance
 If the foundational functional data structures and algorithms is not done carefully,